Kennerdol/FUTURE_DS_02/README.md

 ### Tools Used
 - Excel – For manual inspection and summary statistics.
-- Python (Pandas, NLTK) – For data cleaning, analysis, and text mining.
+- Python (Pandas, NLTK, Matplotlib, Seaborn) – For data cleaning, analysis, text mining and ploting.

 ### Dataset Description
 The dataset consists of over 8,000 customer support tickets with the following key fields: